Bernhard Grzimek: Zoo director

 At Grzimek's denazification trial, Otto Koehler, gave a positive testimonial for saving Karl von Frisch from dismissal.
 The driver who helped Grzimek escape from Berlin testified that Grzimek hid Jews and provided them with food.
 Wilhelm Holbach testified that Grzimek had refused to write for the media organized by the Nazi party.
 The denazification committee exonerated him for lack of evidence.
 It was among the last trials of the Spruchkammer in Germany.

 Oskar Hoppe in the meantime claimed that Grzimek had made irregular sales and made money from the zoo.
 Grzimek filed a complaint against Hoppe.
 On April 7, 1948, Hildegard and Bernhard Grzimek were arrested and taken for questioning.
 Hildegard was released after two days but interrogation of Bernhard continued.
 There was also an accusation that coal had been purloined from the zoo for personal use.
 The trial ended on August 10, 1948 and they were acquitted due to lack of evidence and proof of innocence.
 Kolb moved to reinstate Grzimek on August 14.

 On April 1, 1949, Grzimek played a prank, something that he enjoyed in his life.
-He claimed that a white elephant which was in transit across Euripe would be on display at the zoo.
+He claimed that a white elephant which was in transit across Europe would be on display at the zoo.
 The press report included an elephant that had been painted white.

 In 1950, Grzimek attended the International Association of Zoo Directors meeting in London, one of three from Germany along with Karl Max Schneider and Katharina Heinroth.
 He also founded a Society of Friends of the Zoological Garden.
 A society had existed in the past from 1858 and in 1958 this got renamed as the "Zoological Society of Frankfurt am Main".
 He made use of the society to promote a lottery and 1.7 million tickets were sold and 480,000 marks was earned.
 Now the zoo could make many decisions without interference from the city officials.

 He continued to lead the Zoo for 29 years, until his retirement on 30 April 1974.
 He made it into one of the largest zoological gardens in Germany.